-Marina Go is Chair of The Walkley Foundation and Ovarian Cancer Australia, a non-executive director of Energy Australia, Autosports Group, 7-Eleven, Pro-Pac, Adore Beauty and Booktopia, a member of the UNSW Business Advisory Council and author of the business book for women Break Through: 20 Success Strategies for Female Leaders.
-Boss magazine named her as one of 20 True Leaders of 2016.
+Marina Go is chair of Adore Beauty, a non-executive director of Energy Australia, Autosports Group, 7-Eleven and Transurban, a member of the UNSW Business Advisory Council and the ANU Centre for Asian Australian Leadership Advisory Board, and author of Break Through: 20 Success Strategies for Female Leaders.
+Boss magazine named her as one of its Twenty True Leaders of 2016.

-Marina has over 25 years of leadership experience in the media industry, having started her career as a journalist.
-She was a founder of the female leadership website Women’s Agenda and is a former Chair of the Wests Tigers NRL Club and a former Independent director of Netball Australia.
+Marina has more than twenty-five years of leadership experience in the media industry, having started her career as a journalist.
+She was a founder of the female leadership website Women’s Agenda and is a former chair of the Wests Tigers NRL Club and the Super Netball Commission.

-She has an MBA from The Australian Graduate School of Management and is a member of the Australian Institute of Company Directors.
+She has an MBA from the Australian Graduate School of Management and is a member of the Australian Institute of Company Directors and Chief Executive Women.

 Director appointed 26 March 2021

 Wendy’s lifelong passion for netball started in her days as a junior player, and her achievements in senior ranks include being awarded the National A standard in umpiring and excelling in administrative roles.
 Wendy is currently the patron and a life member of her local association, a life member of Netball NSW and a director of Netball Australia.
 Wendy’s strong leadership has been recognised through being named Sportsperson of the Year within the Port Stephens LGA and as a finalist in the Administrator of the Year category in the NSW Sports Federation Awards.